--Submit ACT score (2 years current)or
+-Submit ACT score (two years current)

--Take Compass Test
+-Take Compass Test at LCCC

 Orientation and Advising

-After you have completed your placement, sign up for a mandatory Orientation.
-RSVP online
+After you have completed your placement, sign up for a mandatory orientation.
+RSVP online.

 An academic advisor will help you register for your first semester classes at orientation, based on your chosen program of study and your placement scores.
 Transfer students without official college transcripts yet evaluated by LCCC may not be able to register at that time.
 Learn more.